redleaf1221/CardVentureTrainer/readme.md

 * Disable friend unit spawn limit.
 * Reduce animation time to make parrying spiders easier.
 * Show oldPos and unitPos of the player.
-* Show possible targets of the demon sword
+* Show possible targets of the demon sword.

 ## How to use